-The global cleanroom technology market size accounted for USD 3.9 billion in 2022 and is projected to hit around USD 6.96 billion by 2032, growing at a CAGR of 5.97% over the forecast period 2023 to 2032.
+The global cleanroom technology market size was accounted for USD 3.9 billion in 2022 and it is projected to hold around USD 6.96 billion by 2032, growing at a CAGR of 5.97% over the forecast period 2023 to 2032.

 Cleanroom technology refers to a technological environment designed and constructed to minimize the presence of airborne particles, such as dust, bacteria, and other contaminants, to maintain a controlled level of cleanliness.
 Cleanrooms are commonly used in pharmaceuticals, biotechnology, electronics, aerospace, and healthcare industries, where maintaining a sterile or particle-free environment is crucial for product quality, safety, and regulatory compliance.